Moving FAQ

 Are rates valid for all major cities in Canada, when the arrival port or terminal is also the city of final destination?

 Is weight based on a minimum weight per cubic foot?
-Do rates include normal customs clearance, transportation from local terminal or airport to residence, all normal destination services and return of container?
+Do rates include the normal customs clearance, transportation from the local terminal or airport to the residence, all normal destination services and return of container?

 Rates do not always include: